 Notice of Funding Availability (NOFA)

-This Notice includes federal Community Development Block Grant (CDBG) funds, City General Funds (subject to availability), and Measure B/BB Paratransit Funds, for Fiscal Year 2020-2021.
+This Notice includes federal Community Development Block Grant (CDBG), City General Funds (subject to availability), and Measure B/BB Paratransit Funds, for Fiscal Year 2024-2025.

 Attendance at the City’s Bidder’s Conference is REQUIRED of all prospective applicants.
 The Bidder’s Conference is designed to acquaint the public, including applicants, with the application and decision-making process for all of the City’s grantmaking activities, including the funding process and program guidelines.
-Application materials will be reviewed at the Bidder’s Conference.
-All prospective applicants are required to attend:
+Application materials were reviewed at the Bidder’s Conference.
+If an agency representative could not attend, contact City staff.

 - Support the development of new affordable housing (not construction costs),

 - Rehabilitate existing housing,

 - Improve neighborhood facilities such as community centers and parks,

 - Provide fair housing or other housing or job-readiness/placement services,

 - Promote economic development activities to assist businesses or create jobs,